-If used, mount the reagent shelf no more than 1 m (3.3 ft.) from the analyzer's bottom plate - see Fig. 4.5, page 14.
-The shelf can be attached through the back plate or either of the side plates.
+If used, mount the reagent shelve(s) no more than 1 m (3.3 ft.) from the analyzer's bottom plate - see Fig. 4.5, page 16.
+Each shelf can be attached through the back plate or either of the side plates.
+If two shelves are attached through their side plates, ensure they are arranged with the back plates facing each other.

-- 1. Mark the wall using the dimensions shown or, with the shelf supported carefully against the wall, mark through the mounting holes. - 2.
-Drill and plug holes suitable for M8 or $5/{16}$ in. fixings. - 3.
+- Mark the wall using the dimensions shown or, with the shelf supported carefully against the wall, mark through the mounting holes. - For each shelf, drill and plug holes suitable for M8 or 5/16 in. fixings. - 3.
 Hang the shelf onto the screws and tighten the fixings to secure the shelf firmly against the wall.